 The stopper’s progress properly took off following a move to Jürgen Klopp’s former club Mainz in 2011, though his development as a youngster had already involved spells with several domestic sides and, notably, Manchester City.

-Karius played 49 times for the Reds across two seasons before joining Turkish side Besiktas on a two-year loan deal in August 2018.
+Following the arrival of Alisson Becker, Karius joined Turkish side Besiktas on a two-year loan deal in August 2018.